Neighbourhood Youth Alliance of Iran

-The Neighbourhood Youth Alliance of Iran (اتحاد جوانان محلات ایران, Ettehad-e Javanan-e Mahallat-e Iran, ') or United Youth of Iran is an alliance of 30 local grassroots groups of Iranian youth created during the Mahsa Amini protests in late 2022.
-The Alliance organises protests and aims to overthrow the Islamic Republic, replacing it by a secular (anti-islamic) state that respects international human rights treaties including the International Covenant on Civil and Political Rights, the International Covenant on Economic, Social and Cultural Rights, the Convention on the Elimination of All Forms of Discrimination Against Women and the Convention on the Rights of the Child.
+The Neighbourhood Youth Alliance of Iran (اتحاد جوانان محلات ایران, Ettehad-e Javanan-e Mahallat-e Iran, ') or United Youth of Iran is an alliance of local grassroots groups of Iranian youth created during the Mahsa Amini protests in late 2022.
+The Alliance described its aims as organising protests in order to overthrow the Islamic Republic, replacing it by a secular state that respects international human rights treaties.

 Creation

 During the Mahsa Amini protests that followed the death of Mahsa Amini in Iran in September 2022, grassroots youth protest groups started with a group forming in Tehran in late September and early October 2022.
 By mid-October, Youth of Tehran Neighbourhoods or Tehran Youth had organised rallies in Tehran and called for national-level protests, published eight statements that were seen by Iran International as "breath[ing] new life into the [protest] movement".
 Protests of thousands of people in several different towns on 9 and 12 October were attributed by Iran International as being the result of the group's organising that bypassed internet blocks.
 The group called for a protest on 15 October and for people to chant "Down with the Dictator".
 On 19 October, the group called for protests throughout Iran and in Berlin on the following weekend, and stated, "We need to remember that the regime of the Islamic Republic is not representing the people of Iran.
 We support the campaign to expel the ambassadors and mercenaries of the regime from the nests of corruption and terror [Iranian embassies] in all countries."

 On 4 December 2022, thirty local youth groups announced their coordination as the Neighbourhood Youth Alliance of Iran (also translated as United Youth of Iran).